 We now ask you to join us on this journey, as we traverse through the tradition of Islam, exploring different epistemological frameworks, while definitively seeing the beauty of Tradition, the solutions it offers to today’s crisis of truth, and its inherent malleability that has been diluted and irresponsibly rejected by detractors and self-proclaimed adherents of tradition alike.
 Welcome aboard.

-About the author: Hossam is the co-founder of IMJ (Islamic Movement for Justice), an organization that is dedicated to reviving political Islam within the Muslim American consciousness.
-You can follow him on Twitter here.
+About the Author: Hossam is the co-founder of IMJ (Islamic Movement for Justice), an organization that is dedicated to reviving political Islam within the Muslim American consciousness.

 Disclaimer: Material published by Traversing Tradition is meant to foster scholarly inquiry and rich discussion.
 The views, opinions, beliefs, or strategies represented in published articles and subsequent comments do not necessarily represent the views of Traversing Tradition or any employee thereof.